evanj/gcplogs/README.md

 ## Timestamps

-The [Stackdriver documentation about time fields](https://cloud.google.com/logging/docs/agent/configuration#timestamp-processing) is incorrect.
-It only seems to support the following formats:
+The [Stackdriver documentation about time fields](https://cloud.google.com/logging/docs/agent/configuration#timestamp-processing) used to be incorrect, but has been updated.
+App Engine, Cloud Functions, Cloud Run and Kubernetes seems to support the following formats:

 * `timestamp` as a struct: `"timestamp":{"seconds":1551023890,"nanos":858987654}}`
 * `timestampSeconds` and `timestampNanos`: `"timestampSeconds":1551023890,"timestampNanos":862987654`
 * `time` as a RFC3339/ISO8601 string: `"time":"2019-02-24T15:58:10.864987654Z"}`

-Notably, this means time as Unix seconds dot nanoseconds ("SSSS.NNNNNNNNN") does not work, either in a JSON string or a JSON float ([public issue for this](https://issuetracker.google.com/issues/125918756)).
+The documentation used to state it supported time as Unix seconds dot nanoseconds ("SSSS.NNNNNNNNN").
+That format did not work, either in a JSON string or a JSON float.
+The demo still includes these formats to verify that they do not work.

-## Trace IDs
+## Collapsed Logs and Trace IDs

 The Google Cloud HTTP load balancer attaches `X-Cloud-Trace-Context` headers to incoming requests.
 [The format is `X-Cloud-Trace-Context: TRACE_ID/SPAN_ID;o=TRACE_TRUE`](https://cloud.googler.com/trace/docs/toubleshooting#force-trace).
 If you include the trace ID in the right format, Stackdriver will parse it.
 For now, this seems to only useful for querying logs, and for collecting logs together in App Engine (see below).